 The Council on Environmental Quality (CEQ) regulations places an emphasis on reducing paperwork, avoiding unnecessary work, and producing documents which are useful to relevant decision makers, public, and any other interested stakeholders.
 With these objectives in mind, three different approaches to preparing final EISs are presented below.
 The first two approaches to final EISs can be employed on any project.
-The third approach is restricted to the conditions specified by CEQ (40 CFR 1503.4(c)).
 FHWA Technical Advisory T6640.8A (VI) summarizes these approaches to formatting: